microsoft/playwright/docs-src/api-body.md

 ## async method: Page.exposeFunction

 The method adds a function called `name` on the `window` object of every frame in the page.
-When called, the function executes `playwrightFunction` in Node.js and returns a [Promise] which resolves to the return value of `playwrightFunction`.
+When called, the function executes `playwrightFunction` and returns a [Promise] which resolves to the return value of `playwrightFunction`.

 If the `playwrightFunction` returns a [Promise], it will be awaited.